sciZer0/7/v/README.md

 <h2>4 &nbsp Decreasing Circulating Supply</h2>

-Gas Fee are paid by Account Owners to process transactions (instructions) on the blockchain.
+Transaction Fees are paid by Account Owners to process transactions (instructions) on the blockchain.

 Rents are paid by Account Owners to keep accounts' data stored on the blockchain.

-Gas Fees and Rents are paid in the Vote token (in Hands).
+Transaction Fees and Rents are paid in the Vote token (in Hands).

-All Gas Fees and Rents paid (100%) are burned.
+All Transaction Fees and Rents paid (100%) are burned.

 <i><b>